Open Access Theses

 10. Graduate researchers are expected to make their research thesis publicly available via the University’s institutional repository unless otherwise agreed with the University, and to make their thesis available within the University via the repository in all but exceptional cases.
 Note that the University’s right to publish and share a thesis is irrevocable and cannot be overridden by a private publication agreement.

-For information on how to apply a temporary embargo or formally request permanent access restrictions, see the FAQ item below and consult the “My thesis in the library” page.
+For information on embargoes and permanent access restrictions, see the FAQ item below and consult the “My thesis in the library” page.

-If you are a University of Melbourne graduate researcher, you may apply a temporary embargo to your thesis or formally request permanent access restrictions when certain criteria are met.
-Embargoes and access restrictions can also be applied to portions of your thesis, whether this is through the redaction of third-party copyright material or through the embargo or restriction of certain chapters or appendices.
+Note that embargoes and access restrictions can also be applied to portions of your thesis.
+This may be through the redaction of third-party copyright material or the embargo of certain chapters or appendices.

 1. Check to make sure that ending the embargo early would not conflict with any agreements made with third parties (for example, publishers).